 Trim the edges of the top crust and the bottom crust, leaving enough bottom crust to cover the edge of the top crust neatly.
 Crimp the dough to seal the edges.

 Chill the assembled pie in the refrigerator for at least 30 minutes.

 Preheat the oven to 400°F:

 Place an oven rack in the bottom third of the oven.
 Line a baking sheet with aluminum foil to catch any pie leakage.
 Whisk the egg and tablespoon of milk together.

 Bake the pie:

 Remove the chilled pie from the fridge and brush the top with the egg-milk mixture.
 Sprinkle with sanding sugar.
 Place the pie on the prepared baking sheet.

 Bake the pie in the bottom third of the oven for about 1 hour, or until the filling is bubbling in the center of the pie.

-8 Remove from the oven and cool completely on a wire rack before serving.
-If you'd like to serve warm pie, let the pie cool completely and the warm briefly in the oven before serving.
+If you'd like to serve warm pie, let the pie cool completely on a wire rack and then warm briefly in the oven before serving.
 (Or warm individual slices in the microwave.)